-College financial resources are well managed in support of the College's values and to provide accessible physical and virtual spaces that promote continuous innovation and excellence in teaching and learning.
-Can ada's physical, technological, and transportation investments create sustainable, equitable access to the College and support equitable educational outcomes across the diverse community members we serve.
+College financial resources are well managed to support the College's values and to provide accessible physical and virtual spaces that promote continuous innovation and excellence in teaching and learning.
+Canada's physical, technological, and transportation investments create sustainable, equitable access to the College and support equitable educational outcomes across the diverse community members we serve.